lainio/err2/scripts/README.md

    source ./set-path.sh
    ```

+Second, to update your repo for latest `err2` interface.

+#### Automatic Version Migration

-Second, go to your repo's root directory (NOTE, if you have sub-modules read the
+Go to your repo's root directory (NOTE, if you have sub-modules read the
 [Sub Modules In The Repo](#sub-modules-in-the-repo) first!) and enter the
 following command: